ManuelZierl/csession/README.md

 the `CustomSession` can also set a default prepare methode to  manipulate the request before they are sent.
 This is for example useful for authentication purposes or url prefixing.
-Here is a exaple for a sesion that is prefixing every request and also adding a default password an appId to the json body of a request
+Here is a example for a session that is prefixing every request and also adding a default password an appId to the json body of a request

 ```python